 That all changed when I started using this shampoo.
 I had a second chance and a clean, bald slate.
 My scalp tingled at first, as if waking back up from years of a steroid-induced coma, and then it got to work.
 The fuzz took root within just a couple of weeks and, somewhat miraculously, I had a full head of it for the first time in 3 years.

-It wasn’t thin hair anymore.
+It wasn’t thin hair or fine hair anymore.
 Nope, the stuff that grew back looked and felt nourished and moisturised.
 I used the cleanser daily for 3 months to keep it that way.
-The brand promises a real difference in 30 days, and I can report that it tells no lie.
+The brand promises a real difference in terms of hair resilience in 30 days, and I can report that it tells no lie.

 A few months later, the first sneaky patch appeared on the back of my head.
 Then it got bigger.
 Then another patch appeared.
 And, well… it was back to being an egghead.

-But maybe if I’d continued using Nioxin, I could’ve prevented the spread?
+But maybe if I’d kept using Nioxin, I could’ve continued to strengthen hair and prevented that spread?
 Hindsight, you’re so damn easy.

 In saying that, I can’t give you my full honest review without including some cons.
 Here we go!

-With my advanced state of hair loss, the shampoo alone probably wouldn’t have been enough – so I had to get the full shebang of Nioxin products.
+With my advanced state of hair loss, the shampoo alone probably wouldn’t have been enough – so I had to get the full shebang of Nioxin products, including a hair serum and a scalp exfoliator.
 (Apparently, more peace of mind, brought on by more pieces of hair, doesn’t come cheap.)

 However, those with less extensive hair thinning might see great results by using just a few of the hair products from system 1, 3 or 5.
 They last for a long time, too.